Why some of us are bad at maths

 Twelve colouring pencils

 Great!
 You have just found out the numerosity of the pencils – that is, the number of items in the set of things you are counting.
 You might remember learning to do this as a toddler, or maybe you’ve recently taught a toddler how to do it.
 As an adult, you know that numerosity can come ‘unstuck’ from the set.
-That is, it’s perfectly possible to use the number 12 again for another purpose, like describing how old someone is, how many days of holiday you have left to take this year, or how many dogs is the perfect number of dogs (though you would be wrong about the last one because the perfect number of dogs is infinity).
+That is, it’s perfectly possible to use the number 12 again for another purpose, like describing how old someone is, how many days of holiday you have left to take this year, or how many dogs is the perfect number of dogs (though you would be wrong about the last one because the perfect number of dogs is infinity; speaking of which, here is an impromptu dog montage).

-Brian Butterworth thinks is difficulty with numerosity is the core problem for people with dyscalculia.
+Brian Butterworth thinks difficulty with numerosity is the core problem for people with dyscalculia.
 There is a decent amount of evidence to support this idea.
-For example, children with dyscalculia have trouble with figuring out numerosity in a way that children without dyscalculia do not [x].
+For example, children with dyscalculia have trouble with figuring out numerosity in a way that children without dyscalculia do not.

-But… is it just numerosity causing all the difficulty, then?
-I ask because in psychology when you ask, “What causes this behaviour/change/difficulty?” the answer is almost always, “Many different things!”
+But… in psychology when you ask, “What causes this behaviour/change/difficulty?” the answer is almost always, “Many different things!”

 Got a question that only psychology can answer?
 Talk to me!